akehrer/Motome/README.md

 The motivation behind Motome:

-- Notes are yours and stored on the machine of your choosing
+- Notes are yours and stored where you want them
-- Notes are stored in easily accessible text files, not in a database or proprietary format
+- Notes are stored in easily accessible text files, not in a database or inaccessible format
 - Notes can have histories
 - Notes can be more than just text by including additional data files like images, pdfs, spreadsheets, and rich text documents (the inspiration for this comes from bigger note taking apps like Evernote and OneNote)